motingzhi/AdaptiveMCTsMenu/README.md

 My work focused on redesigning the rewards in Deep reinforcement learning to make the whole system work on the split menu specifically.

-What is a split menu:
+## What is a split menu:
 ![Splitmenu](splitmenu.png)

+## How to adapt:
+The items in the recent section is dynamically adpatived to user's preference.

 ### What I have changed:
-Files in MCTS - rewards design and Monte Carlo tree search
+Files in MCTS - rewards design/ Monte Carlo tree search

 ### What remains as the original repo:
 Files in value_network - trained Neural network